-If an appropriate solution is not forthcoming at the Dean's level, the Dean shall forward the appeal to the Student Affairs Committee.
+If an appropriate solution is not forthcoming at the Dean or Division Director's level, the Dean or Division Director shall forward the appeal to the Student Affairs Committee.
 The Committee's responsibility shall be to:

 - 1. To review the complainant's request and evidence; - 2.
-To consider the instructor's response;

-- 3. To consider the Dean's decision; and, - 4.
+To consider the instructor's response; - 3.
+To consider the Dean's or Division Director's decision; and, - 4.
 To call any witnesses, if deemed appropriate by the committee, to corroborate documentary evidence; (A witness requested to testify by either the complainant or the instructor, or both, may decline.) - 5.
-The Student Affairs Committee shall render a decision which shall communicated to the Dean who in turn shall communicate the decision in writing to the student and to the instructor within ten (10) working days following the report of the committee.
+The Student Affairs Committee shall render a decision which shall communicated to the Dean or Division Director who in turn shall communicate the decision in writing to the student and to the instructor within ten (10) working days following the report of the committee.